karimelbahi/RxBkTot/README.md

-# This is a easy-peasy repo contains most important Rx observers, observables, and operator with some samples
+# This is an easy-peasy repo contains most important Rx observers, observables, and operator with some samples

 ## Samples